tomjf/tomjf.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am hiring for a research project in using Gaussian Splatting for Medical Imaging.
+I am hiring for a research project on using Gaussian Splatting for Medical Imaging.
 This will be a short (~9 weeks), part-time role as a Research Assistant at I-X. Please contact me if you are interested.